scottgriv/Resolution-Scale-Calculator/README.md

 </div>
 <br>

-Simply input the dimensions (Width x Height) and select the scale (@1x, @2x, or @3x) to see scaled dimensions instantly, optimizing asset performance and consistency.
+Simply input the dimensions (Width x Height) and select the scale (@1x, @1.5x, @2x, @3x, @4x, or a custom @Nx) to see scaled dimensions instantly, optimizing asset performance and consistency.

+> [!NOTE]
+> To run locally if you decide to make changes to the code, simply click on the `index.html` file to view the project in your browser.
+> It's written in pure HTML/CSS/JavaScript, so there's no need to host it on a web server.
+Enjoy!

 ## Resources